 Among the best men's athletic underwear brands, Tommy John is one of Dr. Shaw's personal favorites.

-These exercise briefs have a stretchy fabric to prevents wedgies, no matter how hard you're working.
+These exercise trunks have a stretchy fabric to prevents wedgies, no matter how hard you're working.
 The center is also built with a flat middle seam that keeps your testicles in place without any restricting compression, Dr. Shaw says.
+And the waistband is wide and compressive enough to stay put, without rolling or uncomfortable bunching.

 Try them out in sizes S to XXL.

-Good news if you need to completely overhaul your underwear drawer: These Adidas performance boxer briefs come in packs of two.
+Good news if you need to completely overhaul your underwear drawer: These Adidas performance boxer briefs come in packs of three.

 They're made with a mix of mesh and cotton, which is good for breathability, Dr. Shaw says.
 The flat seams across the back and front prevent rubbing — a common issue in workouts with a lot of repetitive motion, like running and cycling.